sass/sass/proposal/indented-syntax-improvements.md

 how authors can format their code.
 However, the parser can tell from context whether a statement can end at a given point.
-This document proposes that line breaks only end statements when a statement can end, and in any other case, a line break is treated as continuing white space.
+This document proposes that line breaks only end statements when a statement can end, and in any other case, a line break is treated as non-meaningful white space.

 In this example, statements can not end after `in`, inside the interpolation, or after the multiplication operator, so those line breaks will not end the